Monday, May 24, 2010

 This is a free verse poem I wrote from the perspective of "behind the camera".
 When we look at pictures, we are so often caught up in the images and colors that we never ponder on what the person taking the picture was thinking.
 With that in mind, I wrote a poem in the perspective of a mother taking a picture of her baby son.
 It fits in with my theme of childhood and youth in numerous ways: by paying tribute to our mother's love in childhood, by painting imagery of an innocent baby, and delving into the idea of past generations and new ones.

+Free verse is a form of poetry that has no set meter patterns, rhyme, or any other musical pattern.
+However, some poets have explained that free verse must still retain some level of form.
 The "form" in this poem can be found in the repetition of "My Child" every other stanza.
 The effect I am trying to get here is to have alternating stanzas of the mother describing her son and then her own thoughts about life and new generations.
 Poetic devices in this poem are scarce but are present, especially in describing the son.
 For instance, "his hands small as kitten paws" and "That melts my heart like a snowflake landed on a child’s tongue" are both examples of similes.

 Wednesday, May 12, 2010